-It is not academically acceptable to apply credit used to fulfill the requirements of one bachelor degree toward the completion of a second bachelor degree.
+It is not academically acceptable to apply credit used to fulfill the requirements of one bachelor's degree toward the completion of a second bachelor's degree.

-Students who already possess a bachelor degree in another field and who desire to gain training in Missionary Aviation may apply for the Bachelor of Science in Missionary Aviation degree (BSMAT).
-All applicable credits from a previous bachelor degree will transfer into the BSMAT degree.
+Students who already possess a bachelor's degree in another field and who desire to gain training in Missionary Aviation may apply for the Bachelor of Science in Missionary Aviation degree (BSMAT).

-Students who already possess a bachelor degree in another field but desire to gain training in Bible and theology are encouraged to consider Moody Theological Seminary, where seventy to eighty percent of our students do not have a Bible college background.
+Students who already possess a bachelor's degree in another field but desire to gain training in Bible and theology are encouraged to consider Moody Theological Seminary.
 Please contact the Admissions Office for Seminary information.